arolvera/RobotWallFollowingUsingQLearning/README.md

 # Reinforcment Learning for Robot Navigation

-In thiswork we implement multiple reinforcement learning algorithms for the purpose of teaching a robot to learn how to autonomously follow along a wall with no need for human intervention.
+In this work we implement multiple reinforcement learning algorithms for the purpose of teaching a robot to learn how to autonomously follow along a wall with no need for human intervention.
 Using ROS a Triton